|What it is||What to expect||Make an appointment|

 The aortic valve is located between the pumping chamber on the left side of the heart and the aorta, which is a major artery.
 The aorta carries oxygen-rich blood from the heart to the rest of the body.
 The valve should be closed while the heart is filling with blood.
 When the heart chamber squeezes to push blood into the aorta, the valve should open fully to allow blood flow.

-Transcatheter aortic valve replacement (TAVR) is a means of replacing your aortic valve by a method which is much less invasive than traditional aortic valve replacement surgery.
+Transcatheter aortic valve replacement (TAVR) is a means of replacing your aortic valve that is narrowed by a method which is much less invasive than traditional aortic valve replacement surgery.

 If you are planning to have a valve replacement, your doctor will review a list of possible complications, which may include: